-Your privacy and security is at risk every time you download torrent files without protection.
-Other torrenters in the swarm can use your IP address to target you with malicious attacks, and your ISP can monitor your P2P activity and use it to throttle your speeds or take legal action against you.
+Your privacy and security is at risk every time you download torrent files without IP address protection.
+Other torrenters in the swarm can see and use your IP address to target you with malicious attacks.

-A good VPN will overcome these issues by hiding your IP address and encrypting your torrenting traffic.
-But be aware that not every VPN permits torrenting or is a good choice for P2P file-sharing.
+But, be aware that not every VPN permits torrenting, or is a good choice for P2P file-sharing.

-Hotspot Shield is a popular VPN that allows torrenting on all its servers, if you sign up for its paid service.
-The free version, Hotspot Shield Basic, does not support P2P traffic.
+Hotspot Shield is a popular VPN that allows torrenting on all its servers, if you sign up for a paid subscription.

-Here is a quick overview of the pros and cons to using Hotspot Shield for torrenting:
+Here’s a table summary of the pros and cons of using Hotspot Shield for torrenting:

 Hotspot Shield allows torrenting on all paid servers